Coronavirus (COVID-19): financial help and social supports

 Federal support for businesses

 The Government of Canada has funding and resources available for businesses and industries.

 Forestry sector safety measures fund

 The Forestry Sector Safety Measures Fund helps small and medium-sized forestry sector businesses deal with the costs of responding to the COVID-19 pandemic.
 Eligible business can apply for reimbursement of expenses related to COVID-19 health and safety measures.
-The deadline for applications is 26 February 2021.
+Applications closed on 26 February 2021.